drmonkeysee/ecs-scheduler/README.md

 }
 ```

-Here we specify the `id` explicitly and we set container-specific environment overrides to control how long our test task will sleep before exiting.
-The `overrides` syntax can be a bit confusing; ECS tasks can contain multiple docker containers so the overrides must be specified per container, hence the JSON array and the explicit container name.
+The `overrides` syntax can be a bit confusing; ECS tasks can contain multiple docker containers so the overrides must be specified per container.

 ```sh
 > curl -i http://localhost:5000/jobs/long-sleep-task